Corporate Business Plan (CBP)

 Leader of Wandsworth Council

-- Deliver high quality, value for money services (cross-cutting objective)
+- Delivering high quality, value for money services

 - Improving opportunities for children and young people with an emphasis on early intervention and preventative work